mkcn/fastHistory/fastHistory/tldr/tldr/pages/linux/xdotool.md

 - Click the right mouse button
 `xdotool click {{3}}`

-- Get the id of the currently active window
+- Get the ID of the currently active window
 `xdotool getactivewindow`

-- Focus on the window with id of 12345
+- Focus on the window with ID of 12345
 `xdotool windowfocus --sync {{12345}}`

 - Type a message, with a 500ms delay for each letter